Lande21/Africa_quiz/README.md

 # Africa_quiz
-Python program to quiz about African countries.Here are the details
+Python program to quiz about African countries.Here are the details about
 + ***Introduction and Instructions:*** The game will start with an introduction and instructions on how to play.
 + ***Question Generation:*** The game will randomly select an African country and present the user with a question asking for its capital
 + ***Multiple Choice Options:*** For each question, there will be four options (one correct and three incorrect)